RevoU-FSSE-2/week-5-SherinOlivia/README.md

 ![Benjamin-Franklin-Quote?](https://quotefancy.com/media/wallpaper/1600x900/3006-Benjamin-Franklin-Quote-By-failing-to-prepare-you-are-preparing-to.jpg)

-Of course not!
-We are not supposed to enter the lion's den unprepared.
-To prepare ourselves, we need **ideas.**
+To prepare for all kinds of projects, we need **ideas.**

-Ideas can be obtained by browsing the internet, talking and discussing with your teammates or friends, or even consulting with your team leader.
-Make sure that the ideas that you come up with or agreed upon by the team, fit with the whole picture of the project.
+Ideas can be obtained by browsing the internet, talking and discussing with your teammates or friends, or even consulting with your team leader. **Make sure that the ideas that you come up with or agreed upon by the team  fit with the whole picture of the project**.
 We do not bump into Barbie in Skyrim, now do we?

 **Useful tools that we can use during brainstorming/planning**
-- [Figma](https://www.figma.com/), a free collaborative interface design tool that helps us design anything such as logos, applications, websites, etc.
+- [**Figma**](https://www.figma.com/), a free collaborative interface design tool that helps us design anything such as logos, applications, websites, etc.
 ![Figma's-Homepage](https://miro.medium.com/v2/resize:fit:4488/1*VyzNojpL-s1tEd3_cHECzw.png)

-- [Coolors](), a free website where we are able to create our own color palette, or browse through the thousands of color palettes available.
+- [**Coolors**](https://coolors.co/), a free website where we are able to create our own color palette, or browse through the thousands of color palettes available.
 We are also able to upload any image to the site to extract the color palette automatically.
 ![Coolor's-Homepage](https://officeotter.org/wp-content/uploads/2018/10/Coolors-Homepage-Screenshot.png)

 As a HTML & CSS beginner, we can also try to manually clone any website of our liking, with the precaution that we are cloning the website as a way to practice or build our portfolio (non-commercial use). <strong>It's extremely prohibited to use the clone-website for commercial purposes!</strong>